Erin’s Disney Movie Favorites

 Erin’s Favorites In The Parks

 Favorite Disney Memory #1: On our first family trip to Disney, Charlotte was just turning 3.
 This is a great age to experience the parks for the first time, but sometimes lines and crowds can overwhelm kids.
-Charlotte was having a hard time being patient in the bag check line on the morning we were headed to Epcot.
-Mr. MFB and I ended up in different lines, so we were left waiting a bit longer.
+Charlotte was having a hard time being patient in a long bag-check line one morning when we were headed to Epcot.
 While we waited, Cast Member Luis put his hat on Charlotte’s head and recruited her as an honorary Bag Check Cast Member.
 It was adorable.
-She mimicked everything he said and did, and said “You’re good!” in her squeeky little voice after he checked a bag.
+She mimicked everything he said and did, and said “You’re good!” in her squeaky little voice after he checked a bag.

 Thank you Luis for making a stressful part of our day easier, and making Charlotte feel special.